Greensboro Complex: Basketball

 The Carolina Cougars of the American Basketball Association played a majority of their home games at the Greensboro Coliseum during their tenure in North Carolina from 1969 to 1974, before moving to St. Louis and becoming the Spirits of St. Louis.
 The Greensboro City Gaters played their first and only season as a charter franchise of the Global Basketball Association minor league in 1991–1992 in the Greensboro Coliseum.

 The Greensboro Coliseum has played host to many college basketball tournaments.
 The Atlantic Coast Conference has held their men's basketball tournament at the Coliseum 26 times since 1967, the most of any venue.
 This is in part because the arena was within seven hours' drive of the conference's original footprint, and is within an hour of most of the fanbases of the conference's heartland in North Carolina.
-Most recently, it hosted the 2020 tournament that was called off after only three days due to the COVID-19 pandemic.
+The most recent event was in 2023, and will return in 2027.
 The Greensboro Coliseum also hosted the Big Four Tournament from 1971 to 1981.
 It has also hosted the MEAC men's basketball tournament ten times.

-It has played host to 12 Men's NCAA Tournaments, most notably the 1974 Final Four and Lehigh's upset of Duke in 2012.
-It hosted the NCAA Tournament in 2006 and 2009, when it served as a first and second round site.
+It has played host to 14 men's NCAA tournaments, most notably the 1974 Final Four and Lehigh's upset of Duke in 2012.
+It most recently hosted the NCAA tournament in 2023, when it served as a first and second round site.
 It was the host of the Southern Conference men's basketball tournament from 1996 to 1999.
 The Coliseum has been the home for the ACC women's basketball tournament since 2000, and is contracted through 2015.
-It hosted the Greensboro Regional in the Women's NCAA tournament in 2007 and 2008.
+It hosted the Greensboro Regional in the women's NCAA tournament in 2007 and 2008.
 The Coliseum is the first arena to host three basketball tournaments in consecutive weeks.
 The Coliseum has also hosted NBA basketball, high school basketball, and the Harlem Globetrotters.